Code-Inside/Blog/_posts/2023-01-25-aspnet-core-and-react.md

 	</Target>
 ```

-Be aware that these instruction are copied from the original ASP.NET Core React template and slightly modified, otherwise the path wouldn't match.
+Be aware that these instruction are copied from the original ASP.NET Core React template and are slightly modified, otherwise the path wouldn't match.

 # Result

-With this setup you can add any spa app that you would like to your "normal" ASP.NET Core project.
+With this setup you can add any spa app that you would like to add to your "normal" ASP.NET Core project.

 If everything works as expected you should be able to start the React app in Visual Studio Code like this: